smurphos/nemo_actions_and_cinnamon_scripts/README.md

 # Nemo Actions & Cinnamon Scripts

 A collection of custom context menu actions for the Nemo file manager, along with some [miscellaneous feature scripts](https://github.com/smurphos/nemo_actions_and_cinnamon_scripts#cinnamon-scripts) intended for the Cinnamon desktop environment.
+Also included is a GTK over-ride file to increase the width of scrollbars and improve the visibility of labels on desktop icons.

 # Nemo Actions